spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 - **Spectro Proxy**: An add-on pack that enables the use of a reverse proxy with a Kubernetes cluster.
 This pack is automatically added when you use the default dashboard configuration.
 Check out the [Spectro Proxy](/integrations/frp) guide to learn more.

-- **KubeVirt**: An add-on pack that allows you to create virtual machines within a Kubernetes cluster using open-source KubeVirt.
+- **KubeVirt**: An add-on pack that allows you to create VMs within a Kubernetes cluster using open-source KubeVirt.
 KubeVirt provides feature gates you can enable in the Spectro VM Dashboard manifest.
 To learn which feature gates Palette enables by default and how you can enable additonal feature gates, check out the [Feature Gates](/vm-management#featuregates) section.

     KubeVirt extends Kubernetes with additional virtualization resource types using Kubernetes Custom Resource Definitions (CRD) API.
 KubeVirt also includes controllers and agents that provide VM management capabilities on the cluster.
 Through KubeVirt you can use the Kubernetes API to manage VM resources similar to the way you manage Kubernetes resources.